BLCM/cabinetsorter/README.md

   moment, but it may bear looking into later.  (vWolvenn's "Tsunami" is the only current case of this actually happening.)
 - Bugs to look into once I'm more inclined to do real bugfixing:
-  - Ethel's `King Bonerfart` mod doesn't actually show the README contents, though it does link to the README.
-It should really include the whole file, given that it's just one line...
-    - Our Lord's `Gunless Unique Drop Sound Notifier` is doing this too, with a more sizeable README
-    - I think this is actually due to multi-mod processing, which makes sense.
-In Ethel's case there's two mods in there For Real, and in Our Lord's case it's just specified that way 'cause that's what would make sense...
   - Greem's ASCII art (in, for instance, `RarityChanges`) has one char in it that we don't strip...